mzmine/mzmine_documentation/docs/module_docs/feature_list_row_filter/feature_list_rows_filter.md

 Only rows that contain this text in their comment field will be retained.

-#### CV filter
+#### RSD filter

-Define a sample group by selecting a metadata column and a group in that metadata column that may only show a maximum coefficient of variation (= relative standard deviation).
+Define a sample group by selecting a metadata column and a group in that metadata column that may only show a maximum relative standard deviation (= coefficient of variation).
 Only rows that show a CV below the given value, will be retained.
 A good sample group for this application are pooled QC samples.
-If a feature is not detected in all QC samples, it will be retained anyway.
+If a feature is not detected in all QC samples, it will be removed, unless the "Keep undetected" option is enabled.

 #### **Keep or remove rows**